 Basics of journalism, with emphasis on writing of news and feature articles.
-Includes overview of newspaper field, discussion of ethics and pertinent laws, and close attention to principles of news structure and style.
-Students apply classroom learning in a range of practical assignments, such as conducting interviews and covering meetings, and earn byline publication in the campus newspaper.
+Includes overview of news reporting field, discussion of ethics and pertinent laws, and close attention to principles of news structure and style.
+Students apply classroom learning in a range of practical assignments, such as conducting interviews and covering meetings, and produce radio news broadcast or can earn bylines in the college/local media.